Hot Take

 Khalid wrestles through the many shades of romance on Scenic Drive.
 There’s burning crimson on “Retrograde,” where he curtly dismisses a lover for “only f*ckin’ with him for the benefits” that come with being famous.
 He’s not alone; Lucky Daye and 6lack also chime in with tales of being used, their voices buoyed with self-reflective grit.

 That hue softens to gold on “Open,” a buttery number that sees Khalid and Toronto’s own, Majid Jordan, trading flirty compliments about their new partners.
-Still awash in awe, he and Ari Lennox lead with honeyed melodies on the title track “Scenic Drive,” and Smino elevates the mood with his sultry hybrid of rap singing.
+Still awash in awe, he and Ari Lennox lead with honeyed melodies on the title track “Scenic Drive,” while Smino elevates the mood with his sultry hybrid of rap singing.

 There’s no release in Khalid’s catalogue that’s woken me more than Scenic Drive.
 However, it seemed to fall under listeners’ radars.
-The one-off singles that followed the EP’s release — think of the blissful sighs of “Skyline,” “Satellite,” and “Softest Touch” — also went largely unrecognized.
+The one-off singles that followed the EP’s release — the blissful sighs of “Skyline,” “Satellite,” and “Softest Touch” — also went largely unrecognized.
 That’s what puzzled me.
 After the release of 2017’s American Teen, he’d been hailed as a songbird of a new generation.
 He was sonically untouchable, reverberating on the top of the charts with an allure that he’d be dominating those spaces for years to come.
 Then, it slowed down.

 At one point, I would’ve scoffed seeing “underrated” and Khalid in the same sentence.
 But in recent years, he and that term have become closely intertwined, leaving listeners like me to curiously wonder where the disconnect happened.
 Even he has noticed the discourse surrounding his placement in the industry, but he seems comfortable in that space.